|

 The diluted solution can be taken without food to enhance effectiveness

 but this often causes nausea.
-Drinking extra water usually relieves this.
+Drinking extra water (especially cold water)

-Nausea is less likely to occur if food is present in the stomach.
+if prior to treatment starchy food is present in the stomach.

 .

-or else this will quench the chlorine dioxide (ClO2)
+These will quench the chlorine dioxide (ClO2) rendering it ineffective.

 and chlorine dioxide (ClO2)